 That is the beautiful thing about turkey – versatility and ease!
 I have also noticed that lots of stores I shop at – like Trader Joes or Ralphs, have been coming out with new types of cuts of meat like turkey.
 I have seen turkey breasts, cutlets and tenderloin which is amazing for someone who cooks a lot and likes to switch it up!
 Now onto this burger – let’s talk sauce!

 Sauces makes my world go round so for this baby I made a quick little almond butter based sauce to drizzle all over the patty and add even more flavor and texture.
 And speaking texture – slaw to the rescue!
 A quick slaw comes together to balance out everything with a dash of vinegar flavor which I live for.
-Then I did a cabbage lettuce wrap to keep it extra clean and grain-free- the PERFECT Whole 30 Turkey Burger!
+Then I did a cabbage lettuce wrap but feel free to use any bun you love.
+I have also made this with no wrap or bun and actually made it into a burger bowl.
+The options are endless when you have soo many fresh ingredients and layered spices to freshen things up.

 CREAMY.
 ALMOND.
 SAUCE!